MrBrunotte/worldofshape/README.md

 Alongside the Django framework, I have used sqlite in the project's development phase for local testing.
 Sqlite is a selfcontained highly reliable SQL database engine that features all the normal relational database management.
 When the project was ready for deployment I switched to Postgres (PostGreSQL) to ensure that any data entered was visible in my deployed Heroku application.
 Postgres is open source and boosts a fully technical and easy to use Object relational database management system.

 The admin user of World of Shape has full access to the Admin dashboard where the admin can **create, read, update and delete** the training programs or mealplans.
-The Admin dashboard is custom made for the World of Shape website and consists of 6 apps where the admin have full controll over the sites different application.
+The Admin dashboard is custom made for the World of Shape website.
+From the Django dashboard the admin can do the CRUD operations in all 6 applocations.

 The 6 applications are:
 * Authentication & authorization